 The details for our Tech Industry Gold Spring Challenge have now been revealed.
 The challenge will take place online on 10th March 2021, with Tech Industry Gold degree students from across the UK presenting their concepts to a panel of tech employers.
-Teams will need to provide their name, year group and university to email@example.com by 24th February 2021.
+Teams will need to provide their name, year group and university to email@example.com by midnight on 28th February 2021.
 Read, digest and get your teams together!

 A world of new realities is rapidly emerging.
 New realities in how people live, learn and work.
 New realities in how society operates.
 New realities in international trade.

 The speed of change has never been greater, and the power of technology has never been clearer.
 It offers an unprecedented opportunity for a better future for people, society, the economy and the planet.